Every Phase 1 collects a broad range of information from different sources and through different means. Four of these sources of information are:

 Stakeholders might include the landowner/occupier, Local Authority or EA/SEPA to name a few.
 The discussions can provide useful information on otherwise unknown areas of concern and in the case of the Local Authority or EA/SEPA can provide very valuable insight into the expectations of the regulators, this group is ultimately the one you want to satisfy in your final reporting.

 Discussions might happen during the walkover but usually involves a phone call or two to Stakeholders and may only take a few moments but have a lasting and positive impact on the outcome of the project.

 We’re happy to talk so feel free to contact us on 0800 0209 307 or e-mail us on firstname.lastname@example.org.
-While we finish our White Papers on Phase 1 and Phase 2 Investigations, why not check out these related blogs:
+While we finish our eBooks on Phase 1 and Phase 2 Investigations, why not check out these related blogs:

-This free guide will help you learn about Phase 1 Investigations in the simplest terms.
+This free eBook will help you learn about Phase 1 Desk Studies / Preliminary Risk Assessments in the simplest terms.
 Download it now for free!Download!